TechDre/TechDre/README.md

 - Documenting processes, risks, and system impacts
 - Bringing **CX/UX thinking** into technical modernization efforts

-This background gives me a strong understanding of how systems, people, and policies intersect — skills that transfer directly into GRC and cybersecurity operations.
+This background gives me a strong understanding of how systems, people, and policies intersect; skills that transfer directly into GRC and cybersecurity operations.

 ---